learn-co-students/bsc-phase-two-project/README.md

 ## Methods

-We cleaned the data by dropping all null values and removing outliers.
+We cleaned the data by dropping all null values, removing outliers, OneHotEncoding categorical features, and changing all strings into int or float values for easier access.
 By comparing correlations, we decided which variables to focus on.
-We created a baseline model, then we preprocessed the data by dropping irrelevant columns and encoding variables.
+We created a baseline model, then we preprocessed the data by dropping irrelevant columns and encoding certain variables.
 We created another model from the baseline that would more effectively predict house prices.

 ## Results